Paulson History, Family Crest & Coats of Arms

 The surname Paulson was first found in Caithness (Gaelic: Gallaibh), the northern tip of Scotland, a Norse/Viking controlled region from the 9th century, which became the Earldom of Caithness, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

-Important Dates for the Paulson family
+Early History of the Paulson family

 This web page shows only a small excerpt of our Paulson research.
 Another 103 words (7 lines of text) covering the years 1370, 1456, and 1500 are included under the topic Early Paulson History in all our PDF Extended History products and printed products wherever possible.